neves01/ProfMapp/README.md

 - Download file profmapp.jar from the /Tool folder.
 - Execute the following command: java -jar profmapp.jar
 - Inform the path for the projects' source codes.

+### Mapping of code elements x WCAG

+- Code elements of the native Android API that may be related to accessibility features, and mapped them to principles and success criteria of Web Content Accessibility Guidelines (WCAG).
+- Android API: 30.
+- WCAG: 2.1 version